Rounge-lab/GENOMICON-Seq/README.md

 ## Main inputs

-For the more detailed info about each iput file and their formats please see the user manual.
+For the more detailed info about each put file and their formats please see the user manual.

 ### a.
 Necessary input

-`FASTA` or `FASTA.gz` file with the genome sequence(s) - mutiple genomes/chromosomes can be stored in one FASTA file. use as few as possible characters for the genome name in the header of the FASAT file.
+`FASTA` or `FASTA.gz` file with the genome sequence(s) - multiple genomes/chromosomes can be stored in one FASTA file. use as few as possible characters for the genome name in the header of the FASAT file.

 `CSV file with primer names and their sequences` required for `amplicon sequencing`, play dataset uses `all_primers.csv` file.
 This is the whole set of primers used for the whole genome sequencing of HPV16 in the [TaME-seq method](https://github.com/jean-marc-costanzi/TaME-seq).
 The format of the table must be the same.
-The “name” column contains primer names, the “F_R” column contains information about the primer orientation, and “seq” is the primer sequence.
+The `“name”` column contains primer names, the `“F_R”` column contains information about the primer orientation, and `“seq”` is the primer sequence.

 `CSV file with primer names`, one file per PCR reaction required for `amplicon sequencing` - Depending on the specified number of PCR reactions, for each reaction, a separate primer set has to be pre-made, and placed in `input_data_ampliseq`.
-In our input_data_ampliseq from the play dataset, we have 2 primer_set CSV files, `primer_set_1.csv` and `primer_set_2.csv`, the index number at the end specifies in which PCR reaction, primers should be used.
+In our `input_data_ampliseq` from the play dataset, we have 2 primer_set CSV files, `primer_set_1.csv` and `primer_set_2.csv`, the index number at the end specifies in which PCR reaction, primers should be used.
 This is a single-column table (column “name”) with ONLY primer names.
 In case of only one PCR reaction, all names stored in the all_primers.csv should also be in the primer_set_1.csv.
 The number of `primer_set CSV tables` must match the number of specified PCR reactions in `NUM_PCR`.

 `FASTA` or `BED probe file` - required for `WES` - Either one of the files needs to be present in the `input_data_wes`.
 A BED file must have three columns, chromosome name, and start and end coordinates of the probe binding sites.

 `BED file with exon regions targeted by probes` - required for `WES` - The file is required for mutation generation.
 Generated mutations will be found only in the regions specified by this file.

 `SQL database` - Besides the input files in the main input directory both `amplicon sequencing` and `WES`, the simulation requires an SQL database.
-The SQL databases requeired for the test runs will be dowloaded during the run of the genomiconseq_install.sh, however, they can also be made during the simulation.
-For WES simulation we recommend downloading SQL databases for each chromosome (hg38) available here (LINK) as generation time can be up to several hours.
-In addtion, the database can be made by running the SCRIPT.R seprately.
-The database should be placed in a folder called SQL_database in the main working directory.
-A separate database is created for each sequence in the multifasta file.
-Once created, SQL database will be reused in later runs as long the sequence header is unchanged.
+In the chapter [Quick set-up](#quick-set-up), we specified the link from which the complete hg38 SQL_database can be downloaded, saving time time to generate it, as well as the h38 fasta file with all the chromosomes which names match the SQL database names.

 `SBS table` containing the percentage of single base substitutions (SBS) required only in `WES` when the `SBS-mimicry` mutation mode is used - For each specific SBS signature, a table in numeric form can be downloaded from [COSMIC](https://cancer.sanger.ac.uk/signatures/sbs/) and trimmed to contain only the required information.
 Non-trimmed tables contain the SBS percentage for hg37, hg38, mm9, mm10, and rn6.
-Script XX in the `additional_scripts` can be used to select the relevant columns and convert the original table into the input-ready table.
+In chapter [WES sequencing simulation parameters](#WES-sequencing-simulation-parameters), we demonstrated how to convert the original table format to the format accepted by the simulation.

 ### b.
 Optional input